Young Innovative Company Status – JEI : a powerful incentive

 Companies that obtain the JEI status benefit during the eligible period of 3 types of exemption:

-• The following tax relief:
+- The following tax relief:

-• Exemption on corporate income tax during 12 months over 8 years,
+- Exemption on corporate income tax during 12 months over 8 years,

-• 50% tax allowance on profits for the following 12 months,
+- 50% tax allowance on profits for the following 12 months,

-These tax exemptions on corporate income tax are subjected to the European de minimis rule, which sets an upper limit on tax relief that a company can receive each year.
+These tax exemptions on corporate income tax are subject to the European de minimis rule, which sets an upper limit on tax relief that a company can receive each year.
 These aids cannot exceed 200 K€ by company over a 3-year period.

 Employers’ payroll tax exemptions are capped:

-• For each employee, to the portion of revenue up to 4.5 times the SMIC (minimal French pay) of the gross salary, which represent today 6 660€ per month in 2018,
+- For each researcher, to the portion of revenue up to 4.5 times the SMIC (minimal French pay) of the gross salary, which represents today €8,108 per month in 2025,

-• For each establishment, up to 5 times the social security’s annual (that is 199 880 € in 2018).
+- For each establishment, up to 5 times the social security’s annual (that is €€235,500 for the 2025 calendar year).

 How to optimize & secure the Young Innovative Company status?